reithediver/lol-smurfguard/docs/AI_QUICK_STATUS.md

 DO:
 - Read this file first instead of checking multiple documents
-- Work on development branch, test, then merge to main
+- Work on main branch for hotfixes, development branch for features
 - Integrate new features into existing structure
 - Check railway status and git status when needed